Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions/Reflection Functions.md

 end
 ```

-## Property Getters
+## Getters
 ### getProperty(variable:String, ?allowMaps:Bool = false):Any
-Gets a specified Playstates' instance variable or the object itself or its properties current value.
-The objects may refer to sprites, texts, or inserted storage variables.
-This is commonly used for getting its current the Playstates' instance variable values, as well as getting the sprite or the text object property values.
+Gets the specified Playstate's instance variable, the object itself, or the object's properties current value.
+The object refers to any sprite, text, and inserted storage variables.

-- `variable` - The Playstates' instance variable or the object to get the current value.
+- `variable` - The Playstate's instance variable, object, or object properties to get the current value from.
 - `allowMaps` - An optional parameter, allows the ability to get the maps key-value pair elements; Default value: `false`.

 Examples: